 When a child arrives late at school he/she misses the teacher’s instructions and the introduction to the lesson.
 The child may also feel embarrassed at having to enter the classroom late.
 Frequent lateness can add up to a considerable amount of learning lost, and can seriously disadvantage the child.

 - 5 minutes late per day equals 3.7 days of teaching lost in a year in KS1 and 3.4 days lost in KS2

 - 10 minutes late per day equals 7.4 days of teaching lost in a year in KS1 and 6.9 days lost in KS2

 - 15 minutes late per day equals 10 days of teaching lost in a year in KS1 and 10.3 days lost in KS2

 - 20 minutes late per day equals 14.7 days of teaching lost in a year in KS1 and 13.8 days lost in KS2

 - 30 minutes late per day equals 22 days of teaching lost in a year in KS1 and 20.7 days lost in KS2

 We strongly urge parents to ensure that their children arrive in school on time.
-The doors open to all children at 8.45am and school starts promptly at 8.55am each day.
+School starts for KS2 children at 8.45am, KS1 children at 8.55am and Reception children at 9am.

 Whole School – 97%; Key Stage 1 – 96.9%; Key Stage 2 – 97.1%; Boys – 97%; Girls – 97.1%; those identified as disadvantaged – 94.8%